 The months between the announcement and close of a merger can be gut-wrenching for an acquired organization.
 Uncertainty reigns, tensions run high, and employees feel like they are on an emotional roller coaster.

 The ambiguity can really tax people.
-But, the situation is manageable if you understand and adhere to a few basic principles:
+But, the situation is manageable if you understand and adhere to six basic principles:

-And there may be some delays in getting the deal to close, although you’re confident it will.
+And there may be some delays in getting the deal to close.
 All this is par for the course.
 After all, if merging were easy, everyone would do it.
 It takes perseverance to lead people through the months of uncertainty that every combination creates.
 Don’t lose confidence in a strategically sound merger just because of the emotional highs and lows that inevitably occur pre-close.

 2. Help people yield to uncertainty.